bullshag/ygoCGPTE/GDD.md

 - 2025-09-14: Added CloudSpawner and CloudMover with cloud prefab for random shadow-casting clouds. — Codex

 - 2025-09-14: Added waypoint marker prefab and path preview line rendering for queued waypoints. — Codex

+- 2025-09-16: Authored `recreate_accounts_tables.sql` to rebuild the accounts schema and captured maintenance guidance in the GDD. — Codex